 Hepatitis C has an incubation period that can range from two weeks to six months.
 It is recommended that you wait until the incubation phase has completed before getting tested in order to ensure the most accurate results.
 If you suspect you have been exposed to hepatitis C and start exhibiting symptoms before the end of the incubation period, you should get tested.

 What Are The Benefits of a Hepatitis C Test?

 The only way to know whether you have hepatitis C or not is to get tested.
 Early detection and treatment is essential to prevent hepatitis C from developing into serious liver health issues.

 As soon as you decide to get hepatitis C testing, you can set up a testing appointment through Priority STD Testing online or over the phone.
 When ordering online, select the local testing center most convenient to you and the STD you’d like to test for to set up an appointment.
-If you call Priority STD Testing, our care counselors can set up the appointment for you, as well as answer any questions you may have.
+If you call Priority STD Testing, our care counselors can set up an appointment for you, as well as answer any questions you may have.
 Once your appointment has been set up, all you have to do is show up at the testing center and give the required sample.
 The entire process takes less than 15 minutes.
 Your test results are processed within 24 to 72 hours.
 You can retrieve your results at any time after your hepatitis C testing by calling Priority STD Testing.
 In order to protect your privacy, we will not send results to you without you contacting us first.